jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 c) 3
 d) 5

-10) Under SysVinit - what runlevel is considered multi-user GUI only?
-a) 1
-b) 0
-c) 3
-d) 5

-11) Which company created the Upstart init system as an improvement of SysVinit?
+10) Which Operating System is still using the Upstart init system?
-a) Red Hat
+a) Ubuntu
-b) Debian
+b) MX Linux
-c) Oracle
+c) Fedora
-d) Ubuntu
+d) ChomeOS

-12) What is the name of the init system that has replaced SysVinit in every single major Linux distribution (Not including Devuan and Gentoo Linux)?
+11) What is the name of the init system that has replaced SysVinit in every single major Linux distribution (not including Devuan and Gentoo Linux)?
 a) systemX
 b) systemd
 c) systemV
 d) initrd

-13) What is the name of the command you use in systemd to inspect, start, stop, and modify process states?
+12) What is the name of the command you use in systemd to inspect, start, stop, and modify process states?
 a) systemd
 b) systemd-init
 c) service
 d) systemctl

+13) How would you start the `nginx.service` on an Ubuntu system using systemd?
+a) `sudo system start nginx`
+b) `sudo service start nginx`
+c) `sudo systemctl nginx start`
+d) `sudo systemctl start nginx`

-14) What would be the command to disable (make the service not start at boot time) the httpd service on Fedora using systemd?
+14) What would be the command to disable (make the service not start at boot time) the `httpd` service on Fedora using systemd?
-a)  sudo service apache2 stop
+a) `sudo service httpd stop`
-b)  sudo systemctl disable apache2.service
+b) `sudo systemctl disable apache2.service`
-c)  sudo systemctl stop apache2.service
+c) `sudo systemctl stop httpd.service`
-d)  sudo systemctl disable httpd.service
+d) `sudo systemctl disable httpd.service`

 15) What is the Linux command to inspect processes (not part of systemd)?
 a) p